spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 external_address = "<PROXMOX_HOST_IP>:26603"
 ```

+``NOTE: This means it listening(ALLOW IN) from ANY SOURCE to DESTINATION 26603 port on this PROXMOX_HOST node.
+Need Firewall enabled on HOST node to ALLOW IN connections to 26656``

 ### 3. LISTENING address/port for RPC.

 If you are going to run a bridge node and need to connect it to validator/fullnode, you also need to allow port 26657 (default rpc port) from your validator/fullnode node to be able to accessed by your bridge node.